 Online-sourced breast milk can carry diseases.

-Online sellers are not screened for Hepatitis B and C, HIV, human T cell lymphotropic virus, and syphilis, among other diseases.
-Twenty one percent of online samples have been seen to contain cytomegalovirus, which is fatal in newborn infants.
+Online sellers undergo no screening for diseases such as Hepatitis B and C, HIV, human T cell lymphotropic virus, and syphilis.
+Twenty-one percent of online samples have shown the presence of cytomegalovirus, a virus that is fatal in newborn infants.

 Breast milk spoils very easily and can build up bacteria even before complete spoilage.